TeaWhy0921/TeaWhy0921.github.io/README.md

-# Try to the Web app
+# Try to make a Web app

 ## Development environment
 PC|Editor